abuturabofficial/google-it-support/02-the_bits_and_bytes_of_computer_networking/01-introduction_to_networking.md

   > **Preamble:** 8 bytes (or 64 bits) long, and can itself split into two sections

-  + Preamble can split into two part of 1 bits of series of 1s and 0s
+  + Preamble can split into two part of 1 byte of series of 1s and 0s
   + Last frame in preamble is called Start frame delimiter (SFD)

   > Signals to a receiving device that the preamble is over and that the actual frame contents will now follow